TerminatingCoder101/MiniShell/README.md

 ## History Management

-The AI Shell automatically records all commands you type into a history file located at `~/.ai_shell_history`.
+The AI Mini Shell automatically records all commands you type into a history file located at `~/.ai_shell_history`.
 You can search this history using the `history search <term>` command.

 ## AI Model